-1772:00 Class Organization
+1772:20 Class Organization

 Each school is to provide a standard plan for class organization.
 This should include details of organization, qualifications of officers, social functions, and financial policies.
+Faculty sponsor(s) must be appointed for each organization or activity and be present at every function.

-1779:15 Statement on Interscholastic Sports
+1779:20 Statement on Interscholastic Sports